NUWCDIVNPT/stig-manager/README.md

 - The project's history, mission and feature summary
 - The timeline for project milestones

-If you want to run STIG Manager in a production or real-world scenario, we recommend you wait until the project releases it's first new stable version (3.0.0).
+If you want to run STIG Manager in a production or real-world scenario, we recommend you visit the classic branch (please see below).
+Future contributions will work towards a master brach for a stable production releases at version (3.0.0).
 We'll celebrate that milestone by updating this README as soon as it happens!

 #### [Classic branch](../classic)